pablito2199/Whatsapp-Clone/README.md

 ## Chat settings

-The clone is built as a serverless app, so for saving the chats data, they are saved in the local storage of your explorer.
-This means that you will be the only person to see your chats, and you will be the only person to delete them.
-If you want to delete the chat data, to load the default chats, you can do it in your explorer by doing:
+The clone is built as a serverless app, so for saving the chats' data in somewhere, they are saved in the local storage of your explorer.
+This means that you will be the only person to see your chats, and you will be the only person to manage them.
+If you want to delete the actual's chat data, to load the default chats, you can do it in your explorer by doing:

 `Inspect (F12) > Application > Local Storage > https://pablito2199-whatsapp.vercel.app/ > Delete the key "chatList"`